Broad Street Commons Delivers 72 Affordable and Supportive Homes with New Daycare Facility

 Project is Part of the Governor's Unprecedented $20 Billion, Five-Year Affordable Housing Plan

-New York State Homes and Community Renewal Commissioner RuthAnne Visnauskas, Regan Development, the Community Preservation Corporation (CPC) and partners today announced the completion of a $19 million affordable and supportive housing development in the city of Glens Falls.
+New York State Homes and Community Renewal Commissioner RuthAnne Visnauskas, Regan Development, The Community Preservation Corporation, and partners announced the completion of a $19 million affordable and supportive housing development in the city of Glens Falls.
 Broad Street Commons offers 72 affordable homes, including 11 apartments with support services and a brand-new daycare facility on the ground floor.

 “Broad Street Commons brings 72 much-needed affordable homes and a new daycare facility to Glens Falls,” Commissioner Visnauskas said.
 “This $19 million investment is an exciting addition to the Broad Street corridor that will provide greater opportunities for families to live affordably in Glens Falls in modern homes with access to the retail, services, schools, and amenities that make the city a great place to live.”